d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ```

 ### Edit group memberships (usermod)
-If we want to add a user to a group we can also use the `usermod` command:
+If we want to add a user to a supplementary group we can also use the `usermod` command:
 ```bash
 student@linux-ess:~$ sudo usermod -a -G it teacher student@linux-ess:~$ id teacher